kiorq/EcaytradeScraper/README.md

 # Ecaytrade Scraper

-Scrape ecaytrade search results and filter them to give a more narrow defined result set.
+Scrape ecaytrade.com, a local Cayman Islands listing website, search results and filter them to give a more narrow defined result set.

 ### Requirements